-You could call it “picking a niche”, or you could just say you do a thing for some people who need a result you’re pretty good at getting them to.
+You could call it “picking a niche”… or you could skip the jargon and just say you do a thing for some people who need a result you’re pretty good at getting them to.

-If you work with say between 3-10 clients per year, the grinding work of picking a niche (in the way the internet tells you to) can feel like going in circles.
+If you work with a handful of clients per year, the grinding work of picking a niche (in the way the internet tells you to) can feel like going in circles.

 But if you take all the shortcuts available to you, you can skip several steps.